 Lunch menus are quite wide-ranging, offering a choice of full meals (or at least a hot main course) or lighter options such as soup, salads, oven baked sandwiches (alone or with house chips and salad)

-An informative wine list is arranged by style ('crisp and light', rich and complex' ' smooth classic reds' etc); the policy is to offer variety at reasonable prices, with several by the glass - good value is a feature of both food and drink.
+An informative evening wine list is arranged by style ('crisp and light', rich and complex' ' smooth classic reds' etc); the policy is to offer variety at reasonable prices, with several by the glass - good value is a feature of both food and drink.
+Local produce is also to be found on the drinks list, which includes some craft beers and cider.

 A comfortable outdoor seating area makes a pleasant extension to the restaurant, and recent renovations have enabled wheelchair access to the restaurant but not to toilets, unfortunately, as it is a listed building.